You can manage your account online.

 If a property is used for both domestic and non-domestic purposes, we charge Council Tax and Business Rates.
 If you work from home, we may charge Business Rates for the part of the property you use for work.
 You will still have to pay Council Tax on the rest of the property.
 Please contact the Valuation Office Agency on 03000501501 or email@example.com for further information.

 The following are exempt from Business Rates:

-If you think your rateable value is wrong or that your property should be exempt, download an appeal form from the Valuation Office Agency (VAO) website.
-You must keep up with payments while your appeal is ongoing.
+If you think your rateable value is wrong or that your property should be exempt, download an appeal form from Valuation Office Agency website.
+You must keep up with payments while during the appeal process.